 To fix the problem, you have to take your laptop apart, remove the system board to resoleder or replace the DC-IN jack.

 Take a closer look at the power jack on the system board with a magnifying glass.
 In most cases you get the power problem because of a bad connection between the DC jack and the system board, you’ll see a crack between the DC jack connector and the system board.

 Here is an example of Toshiba Satellite M35X power jack.
 The crack occurs between the DC jack pin and the system board.

 In some cases the connection is good, but the DC jack is bad itself.
-You can find a new DC jack for Toshiba Satellite M35X and Toshiba Satellite A70/A75 laptops here.
+You can find a new DC jack for Toshiba Satellite M35X and Toshiba Satellite A70/A75 laptops on eBay.
 Search for DC jack M35X or DC jack A75.